Here’s what you’ll need for a smooth process when opening a business bank account in the UK.

 Your business plan, key people, markets and customers

-What the firm will do, projected sales, income and expenditure.
-Who are the key suppliers and customers.
-Everything a bank needs to know to understand the account movements and the services you need.
-Especially regarding industries and countries to avoid payment being classed as unusual and so delayed or denied.
+This is everything a bank needs to know to understand the account movements and services you need.
+The bank will ask about what the firm will do, projected sales, income and expenditure, as well as your key suppliers and customers.
+This is especially important regarding the industries and countries your company operates in to avoid payment being classed as unusual and so delayed or denied.

 Company structure chart